therealedsheenan/simple-blockchain-wallet/README.md

 ### Note
 Make sure to create an account at [BITGO](https://test.bitgo.com/info/signup) (test.bitgo) before running the app.
+These repo is only geting *tbtc* bitcoin data.
+Wallet should also be new version of Bitgo wallet.

 ### Access Token limitation
 Access tokens are used to maintain a session and are created via password login (requires OTP).